 Applicants should specify the OID being requested.
 All OIDs must contain a minimum of three lower case alphanumeric characters, as defined in RFC 2141.
 OIDs must not contain any characters identified as “reserved” by RFC 2141.
 OIDs, like all MRN, are case-insensitive, meaning that “urn:mrn:exp:” is the same as “urn:mrn:EXP:”.
 IALA encourages OID Applicants to choose OIDs that are human-readable and contextual; however, this may not always be possible.
 IALA reserves the right to reject any submissions not meeting requirements or otherwise found objectionable.

-Note: OIDs must not use ISO 3166-1 alpha-3 country codes.
-This does not preclude ISO 3166 country codes from being utilized elsewhere within the namespace.

 Applicants must consent to the publication of the OID, OID Owner information, and statement of intended use, via the IALA MRN website or another place of IALA’s choosing.

 IALA will make every effort to respond to applications within 90 days of receipt.
 OID applications are accepted, reviewed, and adjudicated by IALA Secretariat on a rolling basis throughout the calendar year.